Game Ranger course in South Africa

 Whyshould I do this?

 For those of you who have been on a safari before, the answer to this question may well be obvious.
 When experiencing life on a game reserve you are thrown into a world of exotic beasts and changing environments, and this cannot fail to capture the imagination.
 Learn all about the seasons, the climate, geology and ecology whilst working closely with some of the most impressive creatures on this earth.
-After your knowledge has increased significantly you will take the FGASA Level 1 qualification, which will allow you to work as a ranger across Africa.
+After your knowledge has increased significantly you will take the exam to obtain the FGASA Field Guide certificate, which will allow you to work as a field guide across Africa.

 You will fly in to Port Elizabeth (PLZ) on the Monday of your course beginning.
 Please make sure your flight arrives before 3pm for the transfer up to the reserve.
 It’s about an hour’s drive out of Port Elizabeth to reach the reserve.